DanielPAagustinho/virus2tree/README.md

 ./install.sh /your/install/path
 ```

-The installation script creates symlinks to the shell entry points
+The installation script creates symlinks to the shell entry points.

-Remember that if you do not choose an installation path the symlinks will be placed by default in `/usr/local/bin`, which may require sudo
+Remember that if you do not choose an installation path the symlinks will be placed by default in `/usr/local/bin`, which may require sudo.

 Finally, check your installation with: